quigleytan/genome-assembly/README.md

 - Gap filling using the estimated size (`gap_filling.h`/`.cpp`)

 **Planned**
+- User interface for running pipelines (currently only the executables are available)
 - K-mer frequency filtering (suppress low-count/error k-mers before graph construction)
 - Gene finding - starting with ORF (open reading frame) detection as an approachable entry point, with HMM-based gene prediction as a longer-term stretch goal

 ## Development Notes